Long Short Term Memory (LSTM) is a popular Recurrent Neural Network (RNN)

 word_to_index

-converts words to number indexes and visa versa.
+words to number indexes and visa versa.

 This is part of the process is